-Employment Eligibility Verification
+Employment Eligibility Verification for Independent Caregivers

-You’ll also need to apply for an Employer Identification Number (EIN) and keep a record of your employee’s Social Security number on file.
+You’ll also need to apply for an Employer Identification Number (EIN) and keep a record of your household employee’s Social Security number on file.

 Tax Obligations of a Household Employer

-- Employee’s wages, both cash (e.g. cash, check, money order, etc.) and noncash (e.g. food, clothing, lodging, etc.)
+- Employee’s wages, both cash (e.g., cash, check, money order) and noncash (e.g., food, clothing, lodging)

 - Federal income tax withheld